imarshev/pact_active_interaction/README.md

 This repository contains the solution for a test assignment where I was tasked with refactoring and correcting a Ruby on Rails application, focusing mainly on the integration with the `active_interaction` gem.

+The initial code and task description can be found in the `task.rb` file in the root of this repository.
+This file contains numerous syntactic and logical errors and serves as a baseline for the refactoring process.

 ## File Structure

 The repository is structured with the necessary Ruby on Rails directory hierarchy.
 Here is a breakdown of the key files and their respective functionalities: